calblueprint/dccentralkitchen/docs/faq.md

 :::faq What is SNAP Matching?
 How do I earn SNAP Match coupons?
 ![SNAP Matching Coupon](./assets/faq/snap_match_coupon.jpg)
-With SNAP Matching, you can earn a free $5 coupon for fresh for frozen products by spending at least $5 with SNAP at a participating store and including at least 1 item of fresh or frozen produce in your purchase.
-Select the “SNAP Match” button on the map or look for “SNAP Match” on the store profile to find the stores that offer this program.
+With SNAP Matching, you can earn a $5 coupon for fresh or frozen produce by purchasing any one piece of fresh or frozen fruit or vegetable (valued at 50¢ or more) with your EBT card.
+Select the "SNAP Match" button on the map or look for "SNAP Match" on the store profile to find the stores that offer this program.
 :::

 :::faq How many SNAP Match coupons can I earn?
 You will earn 1 coupon per qualifying transaction.
+You may receive up to 2 coupons per person per day.
 :::

 :::faq What can I buy with my SNAP Match coupons?